SuperOffice/SDK-Doc/Customer.Service.Support/CRMScript/introduction/what-is-crmscript.md

 ## An imperative programming style

 CRMScript uses **statements**, a sequence of steps describing exactly how to do something.
 The statements are grouped into sections called *code blocks*.

-This is very similar to the structured programming syntax of C. Unlike C, CRMScript is not compiled and doesn't use pointers.
+This is very similar to the structured programming syntax of C. However, unlike C, CRMScript is not compiled and doesn't use pointers.

 ## An object-oriented programming style

 CRMScript is object-oriented *to some extent*.
 The language has a wide variety of **built-in classes**, which you can create objects from and use their methods to manipulate data.
 However, you can't define your own classes.
-Thus, think of these as complex data types rather than templates to extend or inherit from.
+Thus, think of these as **complex data types** rather than templates to extend or inherit from.

 You can still build custom data structures by defining [structs](../fundamentals/structs.md).

 ## A statically and strongly typed language

-Unlike most other scripting languages, incl JavaScript and Python, CRMSCript is **statically typed**.
+Unlike most other scripting languages, including JavaScript and Python, CRMSCript is **statically typed**.
 This means that you can't change the type of a variable after it has been declared.
 CRMScript associates the type with the variable's name, not its value.

 The language is also **strongly typed**, meaning there are restrictions to mixing values of different data types.
 For example, the `print()` function expects a String - if you pass an Integer as-is, you will get a type error.

 The types are checked *before* runtime.
 As a bonus, type errors are detected before the code is even run.
 Catching this group of errors immediately means you don't have to worry about them in production.
-It also gives a small performance boost, since there is less checking to do at runtime.
+It also gives a small performance boost, because there is less checking to do at runtime.

 ## An interpreted scripting language